 If you wait too long and there is no response, assume your application rejected outcome is likely.
 You can follow up once or twice, but do not wait indefinitely.
 Look for new opportunities instead of staying stuck.

 Another sign is a vague response such as “We are still reviewing candidates.”
 You might get this message when the employer is unsure or has set you aside for a more suitable person.
-Sometimes they keep you as a backup plan.
+In some hiring processes, recruiters place certain candidates in a secondary pool while prioritizing applicants who more closely match the role requirements.

 If these messages repeat without a clear update, your application’s rejected status could be around the corner.
 It is wise to keep applying elsewhere and not rely on a single reply.